-- Does your community have a chronically homeless population? - Does your community have another homeless population of people with disabilities? - Does your community have a state or local plan to end homelessness? - What does your consolidated plan say about the need for housing for people with disabilities who are homeless, at risk of homelessness, institutionalized, or at risk of institutionalization?
+- Does your state/communities have a chronically homeless population? - Does your state/communities have another homeless population of PWD? - Does your state/communities have a state or local plan to end homelessness? - What does your consolidated plan say about the need for housing for people with disabilities who are homeless, at risk of homelessness, institutionalized or at risk of institutionalization? - Did your state participate in the CMS Innovations Acceleration Program (IAP)?